Degree Requirements

 The dissertation should demonstrate the student’s mastery of relevant resources and methods and should make an original contribution to knowledge in the field.
 Normally, it is expected that a dissertation will have a single topic, however broadly defined, and that all parts of the dissertation will be interrelated but can constitute essentially discrete units.
 Beyond this principle, the faculty will apply the prevailing intellectual standards and scholarly practices within their fields in advising students with regard to the suitable scope, length, and structure of the dissertation, including what constitutes an original contribution to that field.

 Dissertations must be written in and submitted in English except in some disciplines in which there are strong academic reasons for the submission of a dissertation in a foreign language.
-At the time of the submission of their prospectus, students must petition for permission to submit all or a portion of their dissertations in a foreign language.
-The petition should be submitted in the form of a letter explaining the academic reasons for using a foreign language and will be evaluated by the director of graduate studies and the appropriate associate dean.
-Petitions for writing and submitting a dissertation in a foreign language will not be accepted after students have advanced to candidacy.
 A dissertation may not be translated into English by someone other than the student.

-Registered doctoral candidates must have a principal adviser with an appointment on the Graduate School faculty.
-The Graduate School requires that each dissertation be read by at least three people but not more than five, at least two of whom hold faculty appointments in the Graduate School.
+Registered doctoral candidates must have a principal adviser with an appointment on the graduate school faculty.
+The graduate school requires that each dissertation be read by at least three people but not more than five, at least two of whom hold faculty appointments in the graduate school.
 All readers must hold the Ph.D. degree as well as a faculty position or be considered otherwise qualified to evaluate the dissertation.
-The process for assigning readers is determined by the department, which is responsible for confirming the qualifications, contact information, and willingness of all readers before notifying the Graduate School of these appointments.
+The process for assigning readers is determined by the department, which is responsible for confirming the qualifications, contact information, and availability of all readers before notifying the graduate school of these appointments.
 All appointments of readers are subject to review by the associate dean.
-The department is responsible for reassigning readers as necessary, and this process will not extend the deadline for readers’ reports to be returned to the Graduate School.
+The department is responsible for reassigning readers as necessary, and this process will not extend the deadline for readers’ reports to be returned to the graduate school.
 Once all readers’ reports have been submitted, students may view them in the DPRS system.
 Readers’ reports become part of the student’s permanent academic record.

-Award of the Ph.D. will be considered by the Degree Committee only if all readers’ evaluations have been received by the Graduate School and are positive, all other degree requirements have been met, and the department has recommended the awarding of the degree.
+Award of the Ph.D. will be considered by the Degree Committee only if all readers’ evaluations have been received by the graduate school and are positive, all other degree requirements have been met, and the department has recommended the awarding of the degree.
 Should a reader indicate that a dissertation contains significant errors in typing, grammar, spelling, reference citations, or other textual matters, the student will be required to revise the dissertation by a date provided by the registrar.
 A new pdf of the dissertation must be uploaded in the DPRS system.
-The Graduate School must receive a letter from the director of graduate studies indicating that the student has addressed the readers’ concerns, before the dissertation can be recommended for a degree.
-In the event that a dissertation is evaluated as failing, departmental practice determines the number of reevaluations normally permitted.
+The graduate school must receive approval from the director of graduate studies indicating that the student has addressed the readers’ concerns, before the dissertation can be recommended for a degree.
+In the event that a dissertation is evaluated by any reader as Not Acceptable, the dissertation will be administratively withdrawn from submission.
+Departmental practice determines the number of reevaluations normally permitted.
+If reevaluation is permitted, the student must resubmit the dissertation in a subsequent degree cycle.

-The Graduate School does not require departments to evaluate the dissertations of degree candidates who are no longer registered.
-The decision to review such dissertations rests entirely with the department.
+The graduate school does not require departments to evaluate the dissertations of degree candidates who are no longer registered.
+The decision to review such dissertations rests entirely with the respective department or program.

 Requirements for the Degree of Master of Philosophy

-The Master of Philosophy is awarded en route to the Ph.D. in many departments.
+The Master of Philosophy is awarded en route to the Ph.D. in many departments and programs.
 The minimum general requirements for this degree are that a student shall have completed all requirements for the Ph.D. except required teaching, the prospectus, and dissertation.
 Students will not generally have satisfied the requirements for the Master of Philosophy until after two years of study, except where graduate work done before admission to Yale has reduced the student’s graduate course work at Yale.
-In no case will the degree be awarded for less than one year of residence in the Yale Graduate School.
+In no case will the degree be awarded for less than one year of residence in the Yale graduate school.

-Not all departments offer the M.Phil. degree.
-Information regarding special departmental requirements for the degree, if any, are stated in the individual department listings.
+Not all programs offer the M.Phil. degree.
+Information regarding special requirements for the degree, if any, are stated in the individual program listings.

 Requirements for the Degree of Master of Arts or Master of Science

-Although departments may set more stringent requirements, the minimum general requirements must comply with the credit hour standards set by the U.S. Department of Education and include the (1) completion of a minimum of seven courses leading to the Ph.D. or the equivalent of such courses, with grades that satisfy the departmental requirements; (2) completion of one academic year in full-time residence, or the equivalent, at Yale; (3) recommendation by the department for award of the degree, subject to final review and approval by the Degree Committee.
-In no case may courses taken prior to matriculation in the Graduate School, or in Yale College or other summer programs, be applied toward the requirements for the M.A. or M.S. degree.
+Although departments may set more stringent requirements, the minimum general requirements must comply with the credit hour standards set by the U.S. Department of Education and include the (1) completion of a minimum of seven one-credit graduate courses leading to the Ph.D. or the equivalent of such courses, with grades that satisfy departmental requirements; (2) completion of one academic year in full-time residence or the equivalent at Yale; (3) recommendation by the department for award of the degree, subject to final review and approval by the Degree Committee.
+In no case may courses taken prior to matriculation in the graduate school, or in Yale College or other summer programs, be applied toward the requirements for the M.A. or M.S. degree.

 Some departments do not offer the M.A. or M.S. en route to the Ph.D., or award it only to students who are withdrawing from the Ph.D. program.
-For information about this or any special departmental requirements additional to the general requirements stated above, see the department listings.
+For information about this or any other special requirements additional to the general requirements stated above, see the program listings.

-Students enrolled in a Ph.D. program may receive a master’s degree from another department provided that it is in a related field of study and deemed necessary for the completion of the proposed dissertation research.
-The student’s proposed program of study must receive formal approval in writing from the directors of graduate studies in both departments and the appropriate associate dean prior to enrollment in courses that will fulfill master’s degree requirements in another department.
-Courses taken toward a master’s degree in another department must be part of the student’s course requirement for the Ph.D., as approved by the directors of graduate studies in both departments.
-However, such course work cannot also be counted toward a master’s degree in the department to which the student was admitted.
+Students enrolled in a Ph.D. program may receive a master’s degree from another program provided that it is in a related field of study and deemed necessary for the completion of the proposed dissertation research, but may only earn one en route M.A. or M.S. degree during their doctoral studies.
+The student’s proposed program of study must receive formal approval in writing from the directors of graduate studies in both programs and the appropriate associate dean prior to enrollment in courses that will fulfill master’s degree requirements in another program.
+Courses taken toward a master’s degree in another program must be part of the student’s course requirement for the Ph.D., as approved by the directors of graduate studies in both programs.
+However, such course work cannot also be counted toward a master’s degree in the program to which the student was admitted.
 A student may not advance to candidacy until all requirements have been completed for both the en route master’s degree in the program to which the student was admitted and the proposed master’s degree in a related field.
 Students who wish to obtain a master’s degree in a field that is not directly related to the doctoral degree must apply for a personal leave from the Ph.D. program and submit an application for admission to the master’s program.
 Any financial aid offered to the student for a Ph.D. program may not be transferred to a master’s degree course of study.
 Students enrolled in combined programs normally receive combined en route degrees, if the en route is offered individually by both programs.

 Terminal M.A./M.S.
 Degrees

 The residence and tuition requirements for a terminal M.A./M.S. degree are a minimum of one year of full tuition and course work in residence in one-year programs, or a minimum of two years of full tuition and course work in residence in two-year programs.
-For information about which departments offer one-year programs and which offer two-year programs, see the department listings.
-Students who extend their program to retake a class in order to be eligible to graduate and who have met the tuition requirement will be charged the Continuous Registration Fee.
+For information about departments that offer one-year or two-year programs, see the program listings.
+Students who extend their program solely to retake a class or finish a master’s thesis in order to be eligible to graduate and who have met the tuition requirement will be charged the Continuous Registration Fee.

 The master’s degree may also be earned jointly with the B.A./B.S. in certain departments by students enrolled in Yale College.
 For further information, see Yale College Programs of Study, available from the Office of the Dean of Yale College.